Budget Christmas decorating ideas – 44 ways to create a festive atmosphere at home without breaking the bank

 This emerging Christmas tree trend is not only an affordable way to update your Christmas scheme without buying anything new, it also can look so chic.
 If you prefer a bold colourful look, opt for silky skinny ribbons in jewel-toned colours, for a more rustic vibe look to thicker strips of cotton in gingham and stripe prints or hessian ribbon.
 If you're not a ribbon or fabric hoarder, you can still recreate this look with a pack of 10 ribbon colours from Amazon, for under £8.

-3. Embrace the magic of macramé
+7. Embrace the magic of macramé

 If you want a budget Christmas decorating idea that's ridiculously chic, might we suggest you turn your attention to this festive twist on the macramé trend?

-'While a white Christmas is a rare sight in the UK, it does not mean you can’t turn your home into a winter wonderland,' says Aisha Cluitt, content marketing manager at Hobbycraft
+'While a white Christmas is a rare sight in the UK, it does not mean you can’t turn your home into a winter wonderland,' says Aisha Cluitt, content marketing manager at Hobbycraft.

 'Decorating your interior with a snowy, all-white and frosty look can help you truly embrace the spirit of the season and adds to the festive feel throughout the holidays.
-And eager crafters can replicate a white Christmas with all different types of craft, from Snow Themed Macrame Tree Decorations to Frosted Wreaths.'
+And eager crafters can replicate a white Christmas with all different types of craft, from snow-themed macramé tree decorations to frosted wreaths.'

 If you're feeling crafting you can create a wreath like the one above for under £16 with some macrame yarn, gold hanging hoops and bells available from Hobbycraft.

-4. Hang some hand-made stars
+8. Hang some handmade stars

 Hang a star or two to lead the way to Christmas.
 Arrange lengths of wooden dowel into star shape and wrap the ends together with florist's wire.
 Add beads or faux berries to one side with more wire.
 Finish with a sprig of eucalyptus to dress the stars.